MindHatter/FSND/projects/capstone/starter/README.md

     * "get:actors" to view all actors or one of them
     * "get:movies" to view all movies or one of them

-    Director has assistant permissions and:
+    Director has an assistant permissions and:
     * "delete:actors" to remove actors
     * "delete:movies" to remove products
     * "patch:actors" to update actors